Skip to main content

 Hopefully, you will get a positive response.
 In the Log window, scroll all the way down to the last line and right-click the line and select Preview.

 Check that you get a Token.
-If you don't get a Token, then you need to double-check IDs.
+If you do not get a Token, you need to double-check IDs.

 7. Close the form and the HTTP modifier.